 A joint injection is a minimally invasive procedure that can temporarily relieve pain caused by an inflamed joint.
 The procedure serves two functions.
 First, it can be used as a diagnostic test to determine whether the pain is coming from the joint.
 Second, it can be used to treat inflammation and pain caused by a variety of conditions.

-A joint injection contains both an anesthetic and a corticosteroid.
+A joint injection contains both an anesthetic as well as an anti-inflammatory medicine.
 When administered directly into the painful area, injections can reduce inflammation, which can be quite effective.

 Injections can be made in the following areas: